URiem/portfolio-project-3/README.md

 #### Future Additions

-Currently a python library called 'Wonderwords' is used to create a short string of sentences for the user to copy into the terminal window. the sentences are, for the most part, nonsensical and simply serve the purpose of testing the users ability to type text by copying it from the terminal window.
+Currently a python library called 'Wonderwords' is used to create a short string of sentences for the user to copy into the terminal window.
+The sentences are, for the most part, nonsensical and simply serve the purpose of testing the users ability to type text by copying it from the terminal window.
 In a future edition of the application the developer would like to integrate ChatGPT so the user has the option to create custom text with meaning and context, which can then be used in the typing test.

 ### Structure